Schossi/ActionAdventureWeb/_pages/manual/hero/setup.md

 The equipment slots use a fairly simple custom slot called __HeroEquipmentSlot__ which instantiates the action prefab defined on the __HeroEquipmentItem__.
 The instance of that action is then checked to determine if the slot can be used.
 The three regular slots are used from the equipment buttons that are visualized in the top right, the fourth slot called __EquipmentX__ is used when an item is used directly from the menu.

 The inventory also defines some item capacities.
-These are be raised when the player collects a __CapacityRaisingItem__ like the Nut Bag or Money Pouch.
+These are raised when the player collects a __CapacityRaisingItem__ like the Nut Bag or Money Pouch.
 There is no place to collect these in the regular game yet but they can be tested in __HeroDebuggingGeneral__

 #### Status